 Over the years, Apple has created some stunning products.
-But it’s latest laptop MacBook Pro has been reported to have plenty of issues like thermal throttling and data recovery(when the motherboard fails).
+But it’s latest laptop MacBook Pro has been reported to have plenty of issues like thermal throttling and data recovery(due to motherboard failure).
 These problems are generally present in an average laptop computer but no one had ever expected them in a MacBook Pro.

 Are you facing one of the following problems with MacBook Pro?